openvinotoolkit/openvino/docs/dev/conditional_compilation.md

 ## Introduction

-Conditional compilation can significantly reduce OpenVINO™ binaries size by excluding unnecessary components for particular model inference.
+Conditional compilation can significantly reduce the size of OpenVINO™ binaries by excluding unnecessary components for inference of particular models.
+The components are:
-The following components can be excluded from the build:
+* layers and graph transformations in OpenVINO Runtime and plugins,
-* Operations and graph transformations in OpenVINO and plugins,
+* OpenVINO Runtime operations,
 * jit kernels in a CPU plugin,
 * arbitrary code that is not used for particular model inference.

-However, the conditional compilation has a significant drawback - **the resulting OpenVINO Runtime will work only with a limited set of models and devices.**
+However, conditional compilation has a significant drawback - the resulting OpenVINO runtime will properly infer only using the models and devices for which it was compiled.
+If just one model is used to collect statistics for compilation, only this particular model is guaranteed to work with the resulting OpenVINO runtime.

 There are two conditional compilation build stages: `SELECTIVE_BUILD=COLLECT` and `SELECTIVE_BUILD=ON`.